Wednesday, July 09, 2014

-Today is the optional memorial of St. Augustine Zhao Rong, priest, and companions, Chinese martyrs.
+Today, July 9, is the optional memorial of St. Augustine Zhao Rong, priest, and companions, Chinese martyrs.
 Saint Augustine Zhao Rong was a Chinese diocesan priest who was martyred with his 119 companions in 1815.
-Among their number was an eighteen year old boy, Chi Zhuzi, who cried out to those who had just cut off his right arm and were preparing to flay him alive: "Every piece of my flesh, every drop of my blood will tell you that I am Christian."

 Christianity arrived in China by way of Syria in the 600s.
 Depending on China's relations with the outside world, Christianity over the centuries was free to grow or was forced to operate secretly.